 Science of Skinny and The Science of Skinny Cookbook.
 Dee lost 100

 pounds and has kept the weight off for 25 years by following a

-whole-foods diet.
-She is the founder of Processed-Free America, a
+whole-food, processed-free diet.
+She is the founder of Processed-Free

-non-profit organization dedicated to bringing a national awareness of
+America, a non-profit organization dedicated to bringing a national

-the effect processed foods have on our health, and the healing
+awareness of the effect processed foods have on our health, and the

-properties of natural whole foods.
-She offers fee based one-on-one
+healing properties of natural, whole foods.
+She offers fee based one-one

-nutrition counseling to help clients find the right nutritional balance
+one nutrition counseling to help clients find the right nutritional

 Back to Top